 If you’re seeking something more lavish, then try the Cinnamon Lodge Habarana.
 You can find both properties at Cinnamon Hotels.
 You can read my review of my stay here.

 How To Get To Sigiriya, Sri Lanka

-Sigiriya is approximately a 3-hour drive from Colombo, Sri Lanka.
+Sigiriya is an ancient city declared a UNESCO World Heritage Site in 1982.
+It is approximately a 3-hour drive from the city centre of Colombo, Sri Lanka.
 If you’re short on time, then consider a Cinnamon Air flight, which only takes 30 minutes.

 Sigiriya was one of the most beautiful places I visited in Sri Lanka.
 It had everything I love, Monkeys and Mountains.

 Note: Thank you to Cinnamon Hotels and the Professional Travel Bloggers Association for making my visit to Sigiriya possible.
 As always, all opinions are my own.